 Practice of Health Care (summer)

-This course is an introduction to clinical practice for graduate students in medical informatics.
-It consists of the study of six medical specialties including shadowing of clinicians in these areas.
+This seven-week course is an introduction to clinical practice for graduate students in Medical Informatics.
+It consists of the study of medical specialties including shadowing of clinicians in these areas.
 Students in this course will be part of a team of health care professionals in the selected specialties.
-They will round with providers, assist with information gathering and dissemination, and observe specialty specific disease process, diagnosis and treatment.
+They will make rounds with providers, attend key IT and HI meetings, assist with information gathering and dissemination, and observe specialty specific disease process, diagnosis, and treatment.
 They will observe and note clinical workflow and technology usage.
 They will interact with team members and assist with the acquisition of reference knowledge as appropriate.
-They will keep a log of cases during the rotation and use this as the basis for their research project and case presentation.
 (Prerequisites: MEDI-701 or equivalent course and graduate student standing.)
-Lecture 3 (Fall, Spring, Summer).
+Clinical 1, Lecture 6 (Spring, Summer).

 Clinical Information Systems